-The sound bars with Atmos have not been very good values.
+The Dolby Atmos surround format offers excellent immersion in a home-theater environment, but until now sound bars with Atmos have not been very good values.
 For example, the $800 LG SK10Y was last year's cheapest bar, but it was only a middling performer.
-However, the Vizio SB36512-F6 ($387 at Amazon) changes everything.surround format offers excellent immersion in a home-theater environment, but until now
+However, the Vizio SB36512-F6 changes everything.

-The Vizio SB36512-F6 ($387 at Amazon) offers excellent performance for the money and one of the best home cinema performances you can find for under a grand.
+The Vizio SB36512-F6 offers excellent performance for the money and one of the best home cinema performances you can find for under a grand.
 We enthusiastically award it the CNET Editors' Choice award.

 The look, the gear

-Vizio hasn't changed the look of its sound bars in a few years, to the extent thatlooks much the same as the $500-or-so one.
+Vizio hasn't changed the look of its sound bars in a few years, to the extent that one of the company's $130 models looks much the same as the $500-or-so one.
 The SB36512-F6 is fairly understated with its black cloth wrap and silver-colored ends.

 At the top of the bar is a pair of upward-firing height speakers designed to beam Atmos effects off your ceiling and down into the room.
 There's a limited number of controls at the top, and the 36-inch wide bar is wall-mountable at the rear.